Patient Steering Committee

 Multiple Sclerosis Advocate and Committee Chair

-Director, Patient Initiatives, HealthiVibe, LLC
+Director, Patient Initiatives, HealthiVibe, a division of CorEvitas, LLC

 Jeri Burtchell has extensive experience as a patient advocate.
 Diagnosed with multiple sclerosis (MS) in 1999, she spent eight years on therapy that was ineffective following the advice of her diagnosing neurologist.
 After switching doctors, she joined a Phase 3 study for the first-ever pill form of treatment for MS. Jeri blogged her clinical trial experience in what was later recognized as the first-ever patient blog to chronicle study participation.
 As a result, she was invited to speak at multiple pharmaceutical conferences to provide the patient perspective on topics such as protocol development, raising awareness about clinical trial participation, and the intersection of research and social media.